 Since 2008, catheter procedures have also been used in mitral valve treatment.
 The most common of these is currently MitraClip, it has been performed in more than 100,000 patients worldwide.
 The MitraClip is the patented name of a clip device that is delivered to the heart via a flexible tube (catheter) inserted through the inguinal vein.
 There, the clip attaches to the two valve flaps, locking them in an optimal position.
 Thus, regurgitation is stopped.
 In 2019, an improved modification of this operation, the PASCAL technique, was introduced.
 Later came the Cardioband, which is performed according to the same algorithm, but to restore tightness in this case an implant (a ring attached to the fibrous ring of the mitral valve) is installed.

 In certain cases of aortic valve replacement, e.g., in very young patients for whom the continuous administration of blood thinning medications is undesirable or impossible (e.g., women who still want to have children), the so-called Ross operation is used.
-The diseased aortic valve is removed and replaced by patientβs own pulmonary valve, which is, in turn, replaced by a donor valve (homograft).
-This type of intervention is also a good option for young, athletically active patients who do not want any limitations in their quality of life.
+The patient’s own pulmonary valve is used as replacement, and a donor valve (homograft) is placed instead of it.
+This is a good option for young patients preferring an active lifestyle.

 Finding the best solution together